Raising Manager

 <div>[input submit value="Submit"]</div>

-The [label]
+21.12 The [label] Shortcode

-shortcode.
+The [label] shortcode has the same role as the <label> shortcode.
 Insert into the Code field a code like this:

 [label name]Content[/label]